Patients evacuated as fire blazes in Johannesburg hospital - WTMJ

 Associated Press

-JOHANNESBURG (AP) — Hundreds of patients are being evacuated from Johannesburg’s Charlotte Maxeke Hospital where a fire is blazing through parts of the facility in South Africa’s largest city.
+JOHANNESBURG (AP) — Nearly 700 patients are being evacuated Saturday from Johannesburg’s Charlotte Maxeke Hospital, where a fire blazed overnight through parts of the facility in South Africa’s largest city.

+No injuries or casualties have been reported.
+The fire has been contained but the hospital has been closed for seven days, said David Makhura, premier of Gauteng province where Johannesburg is located.

 Early Saturday morning the fire caused the third floor of the hospital’s parking garage to collapse.

 Sixty firefighters have been battling the blaze through the night.
-The fire started Friday morning and had been doused by the afternoon but then it reignited in the evening and burned through the night.
+The fire started Friday morning and had been doused by the afternoon but then it reignited in the evening and continued burning overnight.

 The fire started in a storeroom for dry surgical supplies, according to officials.

+Firefighters reported that the blaze re-started from smoldering medical supplies, including supplies of personal protective equipment used by staff treating patients with COVID-19, Makhura said.
+An investigation into the fire will be launched, he said.

 “Our firefighters have been receiving help from others in neighboring municipalities.
 It has been a tedious process trying to move patients.
-At first, we moved them to wards that were far away from the fire but we started to evacuate them,” Gauteng health spokeswoman Kwara Kekana told The Associated Press.

-“That is still a process that is ongoing, we are now referring all patients to other hospitals,” said Kekana.
+At first, we moved them to wards that were far away from the fire but we started to evacuate them,” said Gauteng health spokeswoman Kwara Kekana.
+“That is still a process that is ongoing, we are now referring all patients to other hospitals.”

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.